Castle Recording Laboratory

 Castle Recording Laboratory (also referred to as Castle Studio, or The Castle) was a recording studio established in Nashville, Tennessee, in 1946 by WSM broadcast engineers Carl Jenkins, George Reynolds and Aaron Shelton.
 The Castle was Nashville's first commercial recording studio, producing close to half of the songs on the country music charts between 1947 and 1955.
+Castle Studio was where Hank Williams recorded almost exclusively for his entire career, and Paul Cohen and Owen Bradley recorded artists like Ernest Tubb, Red Foley, Kitty Wells, and Webb Pierce before Bradley co-founded Bradley Studios.

 History

 Early history

 In 1946, recognizing demand for local recording studio services in Nashville, WSM broadcast engineers Carl Jenkins, George Reynolds and Aaron Shelton established Castle Recording Laboratory (named after the radio station's nickname "Air Castle of the South").
 The engineers utilized an 8-input mono mixing console designed by Reynolds and WSM's facilities at the National Life and Accident Insurance Company Building at 7th Avenue North and Union Street after broadcast hours, with signals transferred via telephone line to a recording lathe at WSM's backup transmitter site 12 miles away.

 Less than a year later, Castle Recording recorded Francis Craig and His Orchestra's Ryman Auditorium performance of "Near You" for Bullet Records, which became the first number one song recorded in Nashville and the number one song of 1947.